 What you can do

-When you make the doctor's appointment, be sure to ask if you need to do anything in advance, such as restrict your or your child's diet.
+When you make the medical appointment, ask if you need to do anything in advance, such as restrict your or your child's diet.

 Write down the following information and take it with you to the appointment:

-- Your or your child's symptoms, including any that may seem unrelated to your heart, and when they began
+- Your or your child's symptoms, including any that may seem unrelated to the heart, and when they began

 - All medications, vitamins or other supplements you or your child takes, including doses

-- Key medical information, including other diagnosed conditions
+- Important medical details, including other diagnosed conditions

 - Key personal information, including any recent life changes or stressors